paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 <BR>
 A: Is sysstat enabled and running?
 Do we have the sar logs (which is also included in sosreport log bundle) while issue is occurring?
    Without sysstat running active, which means there is no baseline we can use for comparison if a performance issue arises, it will be hard to tell how much the performance downgrade during peak usage periods.
-   If you are using 3rd-party monitoring tools, explains how it works because we need convert it to the metrics retrieved from native Linux command tools.
+   If you are using 3rd-party monitoring tools, explains how it works because we need understand and compare it with the metrics retrieved from native Linux command tools.

 </details>